stride3d/stride-docs/en/manual/scripts/serialization.md

 // Read and set in editor with attribute
 [DataMember] public internal object obj;

-// Read only ... readonly are read only. public readonly object obj;
+// Read only fields cannot be modified to point at another object, but the currently set object may be modified public readonly object obj;
 [DataMember] internal readonly object obj;